kiana-nb/rem-waste/README.md

 - Whether it is allowed to be placed on the road

-To maintain a clean state and ensure filters were easily shareable, I passed filter values as URL search parameters and used them to filter the fetched data dynamically.
+To maintain a clean state and ensure filters were easily shareable, I passed filter values as **URL search params** and used them to filter the fetched data dynamically.

 ### Loading States & Skeleton UI
-Since data updates (such as applying filters) caused a slight delay, I introduced loading indicators to improve UX.
+Since data updates (such as applying filters) caused a slight delay, I introduced **loading indicators** to improve UX.
 I implemented:

-- React Skeleton UI for a smoother transition while fetching data
+- **React Skeleton UI** for a smoother transition while fetching data

-- Next.js loading states to handle server-side transitions
+- **Next.js loading states** to handle server-side transitions

-- React Suspense Boundary for better control over loading experiences
+- **React Suspense Boundary** for better control over loading experiences

 ### UI/UX Improvements
-With the core functionality in place, I explored Dribbble to gather inspiration for modern hiring page designs.
-Based on my research, I refined the card design to enhance its visual appeal and readability.
+With the core functionality in place, I explored **Dribbble** to gather inspiration for modern hiring page designs.
+Based on my research, I refined the **card design** to enhance its visual appeal and readability.

 ## Getting Started